Aldridge scores 30 as Spurs escape Nuggets, 106-104

 Share via Email

-SAN ANTONIO — LaMarcus Aldridge scored 30 points and the San Antonio Spurs escaped with a 106-104 victory over the Denver Nuggets on Tuesday night.
+LaMarcus Aldridge scored 30 points and San Antonio escaped with a 106-104 victory over Denver on Tuesday night.

+"That young team has come leaps and bounds," Spurs coach Gregg Popovich said.
+"Mike (Malone, Nuggets coach) does a great job with them.
+So, it's a good win for us."

+San Antonio matched a season high with 33 assists while shooting 50

+It was a welcome change for San Antonio, which was in an offensive rut in its two previous games of a five-game homestand.

+"That's definitely the Spurs way," San Antonio point guard Dejounte Murray said.
+"Sharing the ball, playing

-The Spurs had four players in double figures, including 18 points each from Kyle Anderson and Pau Gasol.
+San Antonio had four players in double figures, including 18 points each from Kyle Anderson and Pau Gasol.
+Anderson set a career scoring high while shooting 9 for 12 from the field.

+The Nuggets were able to match the Spurs' production despite playing the second night of a back-to-back after losing at home to Boston 111-110.

 Every Denver starter scored in double figures with Jamal Murray leading the way with 18 points and Gary Harris adding 17.